belowlab/COMPADRE/README.md

     Note: COMPADRE does not require segment-specific IBD[1/2] status as part of the `--segment_data` input; however, inclusion of this information can improve the composite algorithm's performance.
 We have provided a generic script to identify IBD2 segments from a standard IBD detection output file here: `tools/determine_ibd.py`.
 COMPADRE will check for the presence of an `ibd` column containing values 1 or 2 at the last index of the `--segment_data` input file.

+2. Added support for optional PADRE computation after completion of standard network reconstruction.
+Use the `--run_padre` flag at runtime.

-2. Added support for using 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.
+3. Added support for using 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.

 ## Installation